Chadwick’s Upper School students consistently earn the highest AP and SAT averages in the South Bay.

-With the guidance of our STEM coordinator, selected students gain invaluable real-world experience through mentor-mentee relationships and internships at renowned institutions, including LIGO at Caltech, Space Radiation Lab at Caltech, USC ISI, Cabrillo Marine Aquarium and USC's Keck School of Medicine.
+With the guidance of our Innovation and Design Department Chair and STEM faculty members, selected students gain invaluable real-world experience through mentor-mentee relationships and internships at renowned institutions, including LIGO at Caltech, Space Radiation Lab at Caltech, USC ISI, Cabrillo Marine Aquarium and USC's Keck School of Medicine.

 Our math program emphasizes problem-solving based on both procedural fluency and conceptual understanding.
 Students learn to think independently and solve problems without following a recipe.

 |6.||AP Computer Science|

 |7.||AP Calculus AB|

 |8.||AP Calculus BC|

 |Student interest determines which electives will run each year.|

 Online offerings include: